arc-design/arc-theme/README.md

 The Arc Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/arc-dark-software-center).
 It solves readability issues with Arc Dark and the Ubuntu Software Center.

 ## Troubleshooting

-If you use Ubuntu with a newer GTK/GNOME version than the one included by default (i.e Ubuntu 14.04 with GTK 3.14 or Ubuntu 15.04 with GTK 3.16, etc.) the prebuilt packages won't work properly and the theme has to be installed manually as described above.
-This is also true for other distros with a different GTK/GNOME version than the one included by default

---

 If you get artifacts like black or invisible backgrounds under Unity, disable overlay scrollbars with